arikrupnik/the-heir/making-of/brainstorm.md

 Hannah's musical theme derives from Korobeiniki.
 Hanna is very good at tetrissing her possessions into her storage unit.

-## 2018-06-27 Ari + Rane + Mary Lou + Victoria

-Note: Supporting characters are examples of outcomes that the protagonists can choose.

-As Anna attempts to interact with Howard and/or Penny her train of thought jumps from one topic to the next.
-Interactions are primarily with Howard and full of innuendo.
-This gives Penny the opportunity to once again rescue Howard.

-Dialogue notes:

-(Act 1 Anna and Howard meet)

-Anna: Can you just stick it in there? (the key...)
-Anna: Is it safe?
-Are you going to protect me?

-Anna reaches three types of innapropriate action and then Penny steps in: 1) Suggestive comment(s) 2) Overshare about Poppi 3) Physical Harrasment

-Penny: Ooookay!
-You probably don't remember me.
-We are going to go get Manny to help find your unit.
-Grabs Howards and sweeps off to Manny's office.
-She has "saved two birds with one stone."

-(Act 2)
-Anna: (to Howard) Your unit or mine...?

-(Act 3: Shit gets real)
-Penny witnesses Anna setting her stuff on fire and Penny makes the realization that she has not saved Anna, or anyone else for that matter, from anything.

-(Act 4)
-Anna Flirts with demolition workers.

 ## 2018-06-26 Ari + Patrick + Rane

 Frank works for a private patrol company that has a controtract with the storage yard.